Why being Frictionless Is Important for Mobile App Development

 Frictionless Definition: What Exactly Is “Frictionless”?

-According to the Pacific Telecommunications Council, they give a frictionless business definition of:
+Accordingly to the Pacific Telecommunications Council, a frictionless business definition is:

 “The sum total of all actions any business can take to create and keep customers, increase the volume of products sold to those customers with acceptable profit margins, and maintain or grow market share with superior return on investment.”